matteorusso/AIED/README.md

+# Step 1: Build the XuetangX MOOC dataset

-This is the code for dropout prediction in our AAAI'19 paper:
+To build the original dataset, we use the code from the following AAAI'19 paper:

 Wenzheng Feng, Jie Tang, Tracy Xiao Liu, Shuhuai Zhang, Jian Guan.
 [Understanding Dropouts in MOOCs](http://keg.cs.tsinghua.edu.cn/jietang/publications/AAAI19-Feng-dropout-moocs.pdf).
 In Proceedings of the 33rd AAAI Conference on Artificial Intelligence (AAAI'19).